risingwavelabs/risingwave/README.md

 ```
 psql -h localhost -p 4566 -d dev -U root
 ```
 Learn more at [Quick Start](https://docs.risingwave.com/docs/current/get-started/).

+## Production deployments
+For **single-node Docker deployments**, please refer to [Docker Compose](https://docs.risingwave.com/docs/current/risingwave-trial/?method=docker-compose).

+For **Kubernetes deployments**, please refer to [Kubernetes with Helm](https://docs.risingwave.com/docs/current/risingwave-k8s-helm/) or [Kubernetes with Operator](https://docs.risingwave.com/docs/current/risingwave-kubernetes/).

+**RisingWave Cloud** the easiest way to run a fully-fledged RisingWave cluster.
+Try it out for free at: [cloud.risingwave.com](https://cloud.risingwave.com).

 ## Why RisingWave for stream processing?
 RisingWave adaptly tackles some of the most challenging problems in stream processing.
-Compared to existing stream processing systems, RisingWave shines through with the following key features:
+Compared to existing stream processing systems like Apache Flink, Apache Spark Streaming, and KsqlDB, RisingWave shines through with the following key features:
 * **Easy to learn**
   * RisingWave speaks PostgreSQL-style SQL, enabling users to dive into stream processing in much the same way as operating a PostgreSQL database.
 * **Highly efficient in multi-stream joins**